payamparvizi/Crazyflie_RL/README.md

 ## Installation Instructions

-In this work, we used Linux operating system with Python 3.9.20 version.
-The installation process is as follows:
+This project uses a Linux operating system with Python 3.9.20.
+Follow the steps below to set up the environment:

 1. **Create and activate the environment:**

+Open your terminal and run the following commands:

+Upgrade ```pip``` and install the necessary modules using:

   ```
   conda create --name crazyflie_env python=3.9.20